6502Nerd/dflat/Oric-DFLAT/emulator/ReadMe.txt

   --vsynchack on|off = Enable or disable VSync hack --scanlines on|off = Enable or disable scanline simulation

+  --serial_address N = Set serial card base address to N (default is $31C)
+                        where N is decimal or hexadecimal within the range of $31c..$3fc (i.e. 796, 0x31c, $31C represent the same value)

+  --serial <type>    = Set serial card back-end emulation:
+                        'none' - no serial
+                        'loopback' - for testing - all TX data is returned to RX 'modem[:port]' - emulates com port with attached modem, only minimal AT command set is supported and data is redirected to TCP.
+Default port is 23 (telnet)

+                        'com:115200,8,N,1,<device>' - use real or virtual <device> on host as emulated ACIA.
+                                         Baudrate, data bits, parity and stop bits can be set as needed ex.:  Windows: 'com:115200,8,N,1,COM1'
+                                         Linux:   'com:19200,8,N,1,/dev/ttyS0'
+                                                  'com:115200,8,N,1,/dev/ttyUSB0'

 NOTE: If you are not sure what machine or drive type is required for a disk or tape image, just pass the filename without any options and Oricutron will try and autodetect for you.

+NOTE2: List with many breakpoints can be loaded from command line.
+Use default switches -r or --breakpoint, but instead of an address, specify filename prefixed with ':'.
+The file is plain text file, which contains desired breakpoint-addresses - one per line using the same syntax as in the monitor.
+Breakpoints can be set with absolute addresses or with symbols (loaded with command line switches -s or --symbols).

 Examples: